 - 8 short term hospitals located outside of Urbanized Areas

 Selected Social Determinants of Health for Rural Utah

-Most Utahns have some form of health insurance coverage, although 11.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Utahns in 2013 was $36,640 although rural per-capita income rose above at $37,327.
-Estimates from 2013 indicate a poverty rate of 13.9% exists in rural Utah, compared to a 12.5% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 10.8% of the rural population has not completed high school, compared to 8.9% of urban populations.
-The unemployment rate in rural Utah is at 4.4%, while in urban Utah it is at 3.7% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.
+9.6% of Utah residents lack health insurance (Kaiser, 2019).
+According to the USDA Economic Research Service, the average per capita income for Utahns in 2019 was $48,939, with the rural per capita income at $53,045.
+The ERS reports, based on 2019 ACS data, that the poverty rate in rural Utah is 11.2%, compared with 8.6% in urban areas of the state.
+8.8% of the rural population has not completed high school, while 7.6% of the urban population lacks a high school diploma according to 2015-2019 ACS data reported by ERS.
+The unemployment rate in rural Utah is 3.3%, while in urban Utah it is 2.5% (USDA-ERS, 2019).

-Collects and disseminates information, provides technical assistance, coordinates rural health interests statewide, and supports efforts to improve recruitment and retention of health professionals.
+Collects and disseminates information, provides technical assistance, coordinates rural health efforts, and supports efforts to improve recruitment and retention of health professionals.